 If so, we recommend you take your duck to an avian-friendly vet immediately since the infection has likely spread and could now be life-threatening.
 Surgery and other medical interventions may be required as per your vet’s determination.

-When can you treat bumblefoot at home?
+b.
+When should you treat bumblefoot at home?

 - Is the bumblefoot infection confined to a specific spot?